Bobby Smith (footballer, born 1944): Bury

 Smith began his managerial career with Bury in November 1973, taking over from Allan Brown.
-At the age of 29 he was the youngest manager in the Football League.
+At the age of 29, he was the youngest manager in the Football League.
 He had initial success, guiding Bury to promotion from the Fourth Division in the fourth automatic place at the end of the 1973–74 season.
-He stabilised the Gigg Lane outfit in the Third Division in 1974–75 with a 14th-place finish.
+He stabilised the Gigg Lane club in the Third Division in 1974–75 with a 14th-place finish.
 They went on to finish 13th in 1975–76, before finishing five points off the promotion places in 1976–77.
 He was sacked by Bury on 16 November 1977 after a poor start to the season.
-The "Shakers" finished the 1977–78 campaign in 15th place under the stewardship of Bob Stokoe.
+The Shakers finished the 1977–78 campaign in 15th place under the stewardship of Bob Stokoe.

 Port Vale

-A day after leaving Bury he was appointed as manager of Port Vale.
-He replaced club legend Roy Sproson, and was given a large war chest to spend after a successful lottery scheme was set up at Vale Park.
+A day after leaving Bury, he was appointed as manager of Port Vale.
+He replaced club legend Roy Sproson.
+He was given a large war chest to spend after a successful lottery scheme was set up at Vale Park.
 He took over with the club in 21st place in the Third Division.
-His first game in charge was a 0–0 draw with Midland Counties League side Arnold in the First Round of the FA Cup.
+His first game in charge was a 0–0 draw with Midland Counties League side Arnold in the first round of the FA Cup.
 In January, veteran defender Graham Hawkins was signed as a player-coach from Blackburn Rovers for £6,000.
 Forward Neville Chamberlain also joined the club as a professional, becoming the club's first black pro.
 John Froggatt also joined the club, signing from Colchester United for £10,000.
 Chairman Arthur McPherson celebrated this abandonment of frugality by declaring "we are going places".
 Local journalist Chris Harper slated the board for their decisions, calling them 'berserk'.
-Froggatt scored fifteen seconds into his debut in a 4–0 win over Exeter City.
-However this would be as good as it got for both Froggatt and Vale that season.
-In February, Vale beat Fort Lauderdale Strikers in a friendly, but also started a five games sequence without a win.
+Froggatt scored 15 seconds into his debut in a 4–0 win over Exeter City.
+However, this would be as good as it got for both Froggatt and Vale that season.
+In February, Vale beat Fort Lauderdale Strikers in a friendly, but also started a five-game sequence without a win.
 Ged Stenson arrived the next month from Everton for a 'bargain' £3,000, and John Lumsdon joined on loan from Stoke City.
-Vale improved, and were unbeaten in six of their seven March games, with Chamberlain scoring on his debut.
-Yet on 28 March they started a club-record streak of twelve home games without a win that would continue into the following season.
-Encouragement came from the youth side, who reached the Quarter Finals of the FA Youth Cup.
-With four games to go, Vale were one point clear of the drop, however by losing all of their remaining games the "Valiants" ended the 1977–78 season in 21st place and were relegated into the Fourth Division.
+Vale improved and were unbeaten in six of their seven March games, with Chamberlain scoring on his debut.
+Yet on 28 March, they started a club-record streak of twelve home games without a win that would continue into the following season.
+Encouragement came from the youth team, who reached the Quarter finals of the FA Youth Cup.
+With four games to go, Vale were one point clear of the drop, However, by losing all of their remaining games the Valiants ended the 1977–78 season in 21st place and were relegated into the Fourth Division.
 Smith was appointed as manager of Swindon Town in May 1978, with the club having to pay a compensation fee of £10,500 to Port Vale.
 His assistant, Dennis Butler, stayed on at the club and was appointed as his successor.